Back in 2008 I was in Mumbai, and one afternoon I went to the PVR multiplex in Juhu to see the Hindi film Jodhaa Akbar.

 Well, the point about Jodhaa Akbar is that I was watching the film in a Multiplex in Juhu the day after the afore-mentioned 3d demonstration at Land’s End in Mumbai, and precisely at more or less the center point of the Film, where, as often happens in mainstream Hindi films, there was a marvelous song and dance scene with thousands of extras dancing to a lively soundtrack, in this case all dressed with beautiful costumes and shot with exceptional Cinematography - I remember visually the large drums close to camera and the multitudes of brilliantly choreographed and very colorful dancers - all of a sudden I felt goose pimples and a tremble ran down my spine, as I realized that I was looking at the scene and imagining how it would appear if I could have seen it in 3d instead of 2d in that specific moment.
 In 3d, I could almost have been in the middle of it, I mused.

 I guess we tend to forget that in the real world we only perceive 3d in distances not beyond about 50 metres except in particular circumstances; however, I am conscious that reality is one thing, while film entertainment and story-telling is certainly another, and one uses set design, colors, lighting, cinematography and editing orchestrally in one’s palette to create entertaining stories that are perceived by the public in their complexities as an emotional "Theatrical Experience".
-In other words, and pretty much the opposite of reality shows on the big screen (except where called for by the story-line) in my opinion 3d offers a new added palette of opportunities above and together with all of the previously known and used ones, thereby allowing us to innovate the language of cinema for the ever-evolving, and, we should not be surprised, ever more demanding public.
+In my opinion 3d offers a new added palette of opportunities above and together with all of the previously known and used ones, thereby allowing us to innovate the language of cinema for the ever-evolving, and, we should not be surprised, ever more demanding public.

 Jodhaa Akbar's musical break was a very emotional scene and I could see that the public in the cinema were completely involved, enraptured and concentrated on it, as I looked from time to time to judge their reactions too, but the emotions ran wilder still in me as I imagined each one of those thousands of extras and dancers and drummers more as moving sculptures than as flat images; indeed moving sculptures of which I could almost feel the vibes physically (yes, matching surround sound amplifies the effect too); in essence, something I could almost touch rather than just watch, and something that, not surprisingly, also made me feel much more drawn into the story.